Kiandra heritage track

 Selwyn area in Kosciuszko National Park

-Walk the short and easy Kiandra heritage track in Kosciuszko National Park for an insight into Australian gold rush history.
+Kiandra heritage walk is short and easy track in central Kosciuszko National Park offered insight into Australian gold rush history.

 - 1.2km loop